DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 janky, but it works most of the time, which is the important part.
 Too bad, but this is what we have, plus it's not a part of the specification, so further requirements can be left as an extension.

+There have been some changes to the meta README, Tracker, this Devlog, names of modifications - all to start converging on the final part of the bachelor thesis software work, that being the documentation.

+_Author's note: Creative juices are starting to run out, so this is a welcome step._

+...

+Doxygen documentation is finished!
+Thank you Copilot, you have done a good job this time, a lot of hints were actually what I needed.

+After NUMA TV documentation is finished and approved, survey paper work can begin.
+Actually, that and all design documentations for NUMA TV, Stacklook, Naps and maybe an improvement to Couplebreak.
+At the very least some diagrams will be needed.

+Goals:

+- Document it all
+  - Design docs
+  - Pretty pictures
+  - NUMA TV modification documentation
+- Survey paper